Yoshi's New Island

 is a 2014 platform game developed by Arzest and published by Nintendo for the Nintendo 3DS.
 The third installment in the Yoshi's Island series, it is set between the events of Yoshi's Island (1995) and Yoshi's Island DS (2006).
+The game was released in Europe, North America, and Australia in March 2014 and in Japan in July 2014.

 Like its predecessors, Yoshi's New Islands gameplay revolves around safely transporting the infant Mario to his brother Luigi by completing a series of levels across an island.
 The player characters are dinosaurs known as the Yoshi species; each dinosaur is named Yoshi and has a unique color.
 In addition to returning mechanics such as hovering, as well as laying and throwing eggs, Yoshis are occasionally able to create massive eggs known as Eggdozers, which can be used to clear paths.

 The development team chose to create a sequel to Yoshi's Island due to its simplicity in gameplay and construction.
 The game shared some level design staff with Yoshi's Woolly World, which was developed concurrently at Good-Feel.
 Yoshi's New Island features a hand-drawn art style where level designs and backgrounds are stylized as oil paintings, watercolors, and crayon drawings.

 Yoshi's New Island received mixed reviews from critics, who praised its sense of charm and nostalgia, but were divided on its art style, level design, and difficulty.
-Criticism was directed toward its soundtrack—which some considered repetitive—and the game's perceived lack of originality in comparison to its predecessors.
-The game was reissued as part of the Nintendo Selects line in 2016, and by 2020, it had sold more than two million copies worldwide.
-Yoshi's New Island was succeeded by Yoshi's Woolly World for the Wii U in 2015.
+Criticism was directed toward its soundtrack – which some considered repetitive – as well as the game's perceived lack of originality in comparison to its predecessors.
+The game was reissued as part of the Nintendo Selects line in 2016, and by 2020 it had sold more than two million copies worldwide.
+Yoshi's New Island was followed by Yoshi's Woolly World for the Wii U in 2015.